aragilar/dnd-flask/data/documentation/personality.md

 ### Flaws

 Finally, choose a  aw for your character.
-Your character's flaw represents some vice, compulsion, fear, or weakness - in particular, anything that someone else could exploit to bring you to ruin or cause you to act against your best interests.
+Your character's flaw represents some vice, compulsion, fear, or weakness---in particular, anything that someone else could exploit to bring you to ruin or cause you to act against your best interests.
 More significant than negative personality traits, a flaw might answer any of these questions: What enrages you?
 What's the one person, concept, or event that you are terrified of?
 What are your vices?

 ## Tika and Artemis: Personal Characteristics